-The envelope system is great for staying on budget, but what do you do when you still want to responsibly use credit cards or debt cards for some of your expenses?
+The envelope system is great for staying on budget, but what do you do when you still want to responsibly use debit cards or a mix of debit and cash for some of your expenses?
 The answer is a digital envelope system, and I’ll show you step by step how to set it up.

 Here’s where I stand on the envelope budget system: Use one.
 Either digital or on paper.
 Some form of envelope system is essential to a household staying accountable for where your money goes.
 It is the ONLY way to stay on budget.

 A lot of debt free frugal people promote the cash envelope system.
 Basically, you go to the bank (weird, I know), take out cash (remember those little green pieces of paper?), and distribute it into envelopes representing each budget category.

 You carry these around and use them to pay for expenses like groceries, clothing, gas, and entertainment throughout the month.

 The obvious drawbacks are that you could be carrying around a sizable amount of cash at any given time, and not everyone is comfortable with that.
 It also takes some coordination as to which spouse has which envelope at any given time.

 The advantage is that if you run out of cash, you cannot buy anything else.
 It makes it really hard to go over budget.

 Studies have also shown that people who use cash tend to spend less than those that use a debit or credit card.
 There’s just something more painful about seeing those dollars leave your hand.

 Luckily, there are a couple of completely free and awesome digital “envelope” systems that work very well if you’re not ready to part with your debit card just yet.